zork9/pygame-pyZeldaII/README.md

 NES 'Zelda II : The adventure of Link' game

-- z,x buttons (talk & fight with sword)
+- z,x buttons (jump & fight with sword)
+- t button (talk/do not talk)
 - arrows movement